 Class schedules have been designed to accommodate the schedules of men and women engaged in full-time careers.
-Courses are offered at both the main Garden City campus and the Huntington Center.
-Courses for all graduate degree and certificate programs are scheduled Monday through Thursday evenings and Saturday mornings at Garden City and Huntington.
+Courses are offered at both the main Garden City campus and the Hauppauge Center.
+Courses for all graduate degree and certificate programs are scheduled Monday through Thursday evenings and Saturday mornings at Garden City and Hauppauge.
 Each course meets once a week.
-Qualified students may also select the fasttrack, GOAL MBA, program option.
-GOAL MBA features an accelerated trimester with Saturday programming, and a choice of two study locations-the main Garden City campus, and the Huntington Center.
-Switching between campuses is an option in all programs.
+Qualified students may also select the fast-track, GOAL MBA program option.